pardot/api-docs/docs/kb/api-version-4.md

 [Full documentation can be found here.](/kb/api-version-4/opportunities/)

 * **Create:** Creating an opportunity using a `prospect_email` reference must correspond to an existing prospect.
 If there are multiple prospects with that email address, the prospect with the most recent activity date will be used.
+If you want to apply the opportunity to a specific prospect, then you must reference the prospect using `prospect_id`.
-* **Query:** If you query using a `prospect_email` reference, you will receive opportunities that correspond with any prospects that share that email address.
+* **Query:** If you query using a `prospect_email` reference, you will receive opportunities that correspond with any prospects that share that email address. if you want a specific prospect then query by the `prospect_id`.
 ## Visitor API changes

 [Full documentation can be found here.](/kb/api-version-4/visitors/)